LearnOnDemandSystems/docs/tms/tms-administrators/users/student-management/students-print-completion-certificates.md

+---
+title: "How do students print completion certificates?"
+isPublished: true
+---

 # How do students print completion certificates?

 Students can access and print a completion certificate from a PDF for completed training in the TMS.
 In order for students to print certificates,